IU-PR/Capstone_project/content/docs/2024/Team44/week2.md

 4. **Integration and APIs**:

-External integrations and APIs are essential for extending our application’s functionality.
+External integrations and APIs may be essential for extending our application’s functionality.
 While we are considering the use of open-source LLM APIs for machine learning tasks, we will evaluate the trade-offs between data security and the cost-effectiveness of using external APIs versus hosting models in-house.
 Our priority is to ensure secure and reliable data flow between systems, and we will only use external APIs if they meet our stringent security and cost requirements.

 5. **Scalability and Performance**: